Fonemine/documentation/cpq_admin.md

 ## 3. Products/Services

 A product/service is anything that is sold by the business, irrespective of whether it is free or has a price.
 A product/service belongs to a category.
 Typically products are individual **line items** in *quotes*.
-When an end-user creates a new Quote, they can add one or more products or service items by browsing or searching this catalog.
+When a MobileForce CPQ end-user creates a new Quote, they can add one or more products or service items by browsing or searching this catalog.

-In the MobileForce CPQ UI, a Product/Service are collectively simply called a **Products** to represent both product and service items.
+In the MobileForce CPQ, Products/Services are collectively simply called **Products** to represent both product and service items.

-A product item in this catalog can represent a physical product, a software product or a virtual/online product or a recurring subscription product.
+A product item can represent a physical product, a software product or a virtual/online product or a recurring subscription product.
 Similarly, a service item can represent a one-time setup or installation service, a design consultation service, professional services, a maintenance/repair service or a recurring warranty service.

-Products may contain nested products, representing bundled products or product features.
+Products may be nested i.e., a product may contain other products, representing bundled products or product features.
 Such nested products are stored in objects known as product groups.
 Products may also have attributes, (e.g., color).
 Rules can be specified on products to ensure valid configuration.
 To ease the management of products in the product catalog, products are organized in hierarchical categories.

 Products can be broken down into two types: **Simple** and **Configurable**.
 Simple products have no attributes nor nested products.
 Configurable products may have attributes, nested products, or both.
 Configurable products have an associated **Product UI Layout** describing their attributes, nested products, and UIs that will be rendered to the end-user to configure the product after they have added it to the quote.